Greeting card from our Diwali series. Click image for more info.

 Just as the trees are dropping their saffron and cinnabar colored leaves, we too can “drop” what blocks our life force-obstacles, heaviness, mindsets, habits, or relationships that no longer serve us.

 Autumn is a yin season bringing a time of dwindling light, a mood of melancholy, self-reflection on the impermanent nature of our lives, and the beginning of inward contraction.
 Because the yang energies are weakening and the chi is now much more yin in nature, it’s the perfect time to slow down and gather your energies.
 Continue reading →

-The Mid-Autumn Moon Festival falls on the full moon of the eighth month of the Chinese lunar calendar (September 27 this year).
+The Mid-Autumn Moon Festival falls on the full moon of the eighth month of the Chinese lunar calendar (October 4 in 2017).